TRouR/cataschevastica_db/Data_Warehouse/readme.md

 6. **Power BI Dashboard**:
    - The **Power BI** dashboard is built to visualize the data from the Data Warehouse for business insights.

-### Project Files:
+### Files:
 - **SQL Scripts**:
   - `Create_Data_Warehouse.sql`: Creates the DW.
-  - `Create_Staging.sql`: Creates the staging database.
+  - `Create_Staging.sql`: Creates the staging area.
   - `DimCustomer_Scd_Type_2.sql`: Implements SCD Type 2 for Customer dimension.
-  - Other scripts for dimensions and fact loading.
+  - Scripts implementing **incremental loading** for fact tables and **SCD Type 2** for dimensions tables.

 - **Azure Data Lake**:
   - Files in **Parquet format** for efficient querying and storage.

 - **Power BI**:
-  - Interactive dashboard for visualizing DW data.
+  - Interactive dashboard for visualizing DW data and deriving actionable insights.